Accessibility Tools

 Food and drink cans

-Cans which have been sorted by machinery at EnviroSort, are sent to several different companies within the UK including Clearpoint Recycling Ltd and Alutrade Ltd who are metal brokers.
-Alutrade Ltd also recycle aluminium cans at their Oldbury site.
+Cans which have been sorted by machinery at EnviroSort are sent to several different companies within the UK.
 Recycled steel is used in anything from new cars to bridges and of course new drinks cans.
 Aluminium cans, as well as being reprocessed into new cans, could also end up in cars and aeroplanes amongst other things.

 Mixed glass bottles and jars

-Glass is broken up into something called cullet and sent to URM UK Ltd in Tilbury.
-This company is the largest purchaser and recycler of glass.
+Glass is broken up into something called cullet.
 It is used to produce new glass bottles and aggregates for road construction.

 Plastic bottles and containers

-The sorted plastics, sorted by machinery at EnviroSort, are baled and sent to either Redland (a broker that buys and sells plastics), PMK Ltd or Monoworld Recycling.
+The sorted plastics, sorted by machinery at EnviroSort, are baled and sent to companies in the UK.

 Following three separate stages, the plastics are turned into pellets or flakes ready to be used again in the manufacture of new plastic products.
 Recycled plastic is used in numerous products from garden furniture to pipes and even clothing.